Andyloris/free-physics-engine/README.md

 make all
 ```

-You can also run with
+You can also run the output with
 ```sh
 make run
 ```